-Figure 2.2: Joint constraints on dark energy (w0, wa) and structure growth () for the WL+RSD (DES+DESpec) combination when we remove the information from a particular redshift bin (relative change per unit redshift) for a DESpec survey limited to iAB <23.0 and iAB<22.5.
-The biggest contribution to this FoM seems to come from information around z=0.7, which corresponds to the peak of DES weak-lensing efficiency.
-The next contribution comes from the highest redshifts which sample the largest volumes, especially for iAB <23.0.
+Figure 2.2: Percentage change in joint constraint on dark energy (w0, wa) and structure growth () for the WL+RSD (DES+DESpec) combination when we remove information from a particular redshift bin (relative change per unit redshift) for a DESpec survey limited to iAB <23.0 (black dashed curve) and iAB<22.5 (solid blue).
+The largest contribution to this FoM comes from information around z=0.7, which corresponds to the peak of DES weak-lensing efficiency.
+The next largest contribution comes from the highest redshifts, which sample the largest volumes, especially for iAB <23.0.
 We can use this type of analysis to optimize DESpec target selection (see Section 3).

 A similar forecast has been done by Cai & Bernstein (2012), who focused on the growth parameter .
 Fig. 2.3 shows their comparison of the modified gravity FoM for surveys combining WL and RSD in separate volumes (non-overlapping) with those in the same volume (overlapping sky).
 For DES, we expect an effective lensing source density of Nlens=10 galaxies/arcmin2; in this regime, Fig. 2.3 shows a gain of a factor of about 1.5-1.8 in the modified gravity FoM compared to non-overlapping surveys if the spectroscopic survey targets of order one galaxy per halo in all halos down to Mmin ~ 1013 Msun.
 In the redshift range z~0.5-1, this corresponds to a spatial target density of about 10-4 (h-1 Mpc)-3 or an areal density of ~300 per sq. deg.
 Luminous Red Galaxies (LRGs) would be ideal targets for this population.
+The same-sky enhancement in the growth parameter precision is more modest than the gains in the dark energy parameters but still significant.